Table of Contents[Hide][Show]

 $ diff file1.txt file2.txt

-This command shows the differences between file1.txt
+This command shows the differences between file1.txt and file2.txt.

-– Create Links Between Files
+38. ln – Create Links Between Files

-command creates hard or symbolic links between files.
+The ln command creates hard or symbolic links between files.

 Example (hard link):